open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 exclusive lock while calling an Aggregator (see below), since some Aggregators may have higher concurrency expectations.

-State managed in the Accumulator MUST be transient.
+The Accumulator MUST eliminate from memory (i.e. "forget") state associated with label sets used in earlier collection intervals, after they are not for a suitable amount of time.
+A "suitable amount of time" is intentionally not specific, since implementations may wish to optimize memory management and have to contend with concurrent access.
 This requirement ensures that export pipelines constructed for stateless exporters (e.g. Statsd, OTLP with a stateless ExportKindSelector) are not forced into the use of permanent state in the Accumulator.
 This implies that the use of long-term state in a Metrics export pipeline should be elective, and such state if present should be managed in the Processor component.

 #### Accumulator: Collect() function